Sagar4173/ONYX/docs/USER_GUIDE.md

 1. **Access the Platform**

-   - Open your web browser and navigate to your SecureDevOps AI Platform URL
+   - Open your web browser and navigate to your ONYX Platform URL
    - Default development URL: `http://localhost:3000`

 2. **Initial Setup**